A bloke wearing a suit in a bar, holding a phone. We'd like to think he's listening to podcasts.

 Our recommendations for a new podcast app to replace Google Podcasts and Stitcher

-Podcast app Stitcher closed in August 2023 and Google Podcasts is to close in 2024, which left many podcast listeners wondering what podcast app to switch to on their phone.
+Podcast app Stitcher closed in August 2023, and Google Podcasts finally closed in June 2024.
+That left many podcast listeners wondering what podcast app to switch to on their phone.
+What’s similar to those apps, and that work in a similar way?

 The answer really depends on what type of podcast listener you are, and which phone you have.
 Here are our recommendations.